ramar-work/myst/README.md

 Myst is a web framework for CFML based webservers such as ColdFusion and Lucee.
-The intent is to facilitate MVC-based web development for CFML applications, making it trivial to enforce "seperation of concerns" and create maintainable CFML codebases.
+The intent is to facilitate MVC-based web development for CFML applications, making it trivial to enforce seperation of concerns and create maintainable CFML codebases.